IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

   snapshot (False, str, None)
-    The snapshot of the volume to be attached
+    The snapshot ID of the volume to be attached

-  capacity (False, int, None)
-    The capacity of the volume in gigabytes.
-The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.

-  instance (True, str, None)
-    (Required for new resource) Instance id

-  volume (False, str, None)
+  name (False, str, None)
-    Instance id
+    The user-defined name for this volume attachment.

   iops (False, int, None)